conan-io/docs/tutorial/creating_packages.rst

 Creating packages
 =================

-This section shows how to build your projects using Conan to manage your dependencies.
-We will begin with a basic example of a C project that uses CMake and depends on the **zlib** library.
-This project will use a *conanfile.txt* file to declare its dependencies.

-We will also cover how you can not only use 'regular' libraries with Conan but also manage tools you may need to use while building: like CMake, msys2, MinGW, etc.

-Then, we will explain different Conan concepts like settings and options and how you can use them to build your projects for different configurations like Debug, Release, with static or shared libraries, etc.

-Also, we will explain how to transition from the *conanfile.txt* file we used in the first example to a more powerful *conanfile.py*.

-After that, we will introduce the concept of Conan build and host profiles and explain how you can use them to cross-compile your application to different platforms.

-Then, in the "Introduction to versioning" we will learn about using different versions, defining requirements with version ranges, the concept of revisions and a brief introduction to lockfiles to achieve reproducibility of the dependency graph.
+This section show how to create Conan packages using a Conan recipe.
+We begin by creating a basic Conan recipe to package a simple C++ library that you can scaffold using the :command:`conan new` command.
+Then, we will explain the different methods that you can define inside a Conan recipe and the things you can do inside them:

+* Using the ``source()`` method to retrieve sources from external repositories and apply patches to those sources.

+* Add requirements to your Conan packages inside the ``requirements()`` method.

+* Use the ``generate()`` method to prepare the build of the package and customize the toolchain to build the package.

+* Mark certain configurations as not supported for your packages usingthe ``validate()`` method.

+* Use the ``build()`` method to customize the build process and launch the tests for the library you are packaging.

+* Select which files will be included in the Conan package using the ``package()`` method.

+* Define the information of the package in the ``package_info()`` method so that consumers of this package can use it.

+After this walkthrough around the most important Conan recipe methods, we will explain some peculiarities of different types of Conan packages like for example header-only libraries, packages for pre-build binaries, packaging tools for building other packages or packaging your own applications.

 .. toctree::
    :maxdepth: 2